TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Privacy Policy.md

 Your choices about our marketing and tracking tools.

 **You can opt out of marketing emails and texts.** To stop receiving our promotional emails, please email us (mailoptout@officedepot.com) or call us at 1-800-915-4624.
 Please indicate whether you wish to continue to receive Office Depot's catalogs and other postal mailings.
 To stop receiving marketing text messages, text **STOP** to 33768 (Depot), a confirmation text will be sent.
-Or you can email us at stoptexts@officedepot.com (be sure to include your cell phone number in the email message).
+Or you can email us at mailoptout@officedepot.com (be sure to include your cell phone number in the email message).
 If you have an account on our website, you can manage your preferences here.

 **You can control if we share information with third parties for their marketing purposes.** To opt out of having us share your information with third parties for their promotional purposes, please email us (mailoptout@officedepot.com) or call us at 1-800-915-4624.
 If you accept an offer from one of them after you opt out, we will share your information with that specific party.

-**You can control cookies and tracking tools.** To learn how to manage how we - and our vendors - use cookies and other tracking tools, please click here.
+**You can control cookies and tracking tools.** To learn how we - and our vendors - use cookies and other tracking tools, please click here.

+**Our do not track policy:** Some browsers have a "Do Not Track" feature that lets you tell websites that you do not want to have your online activities tracked.
+These features are not yet uniform, so we are not currently set up to respond to those signals.

 **You can control tools on your mobile devices.** For example, you can turn off the GPS locator or push notifications on your phone.
 Each push notification has an unsubscribe link.